costinchelu/DOCS/Maven.md

 Errors that come when reading from the local Maven repo:
 `C:\Users\Username\.m2\repository` is the location of the local Maven repository.
 Sometimes it could get corrupted.

-To resove this problem, we  could delete the repository folder.
+To resolve this problem, we  could delete the repository folder.
 When we will try to package our project again, Maven will download all our dependencies from Maven Central.

 #### Command Line